Cindy Wilson: 1976–1984: Career beginnings and The B-52s

 The B-52's were formed when Wilson, her brother Ricky, keyboardist and backing vocalist Kate Pierson, drummer and percussionist Keith Strickland, and lead vocalist Fred Schneider played an impromptu musical jam session after sharing a tropical Flaming Volcano drink at a local Chinese restaurant.
-Prior, Ricky Wilson and Strickland had considered forming a band after taking a post-college vacation of Europe.
+Pierson, Ricky Wilson and Strickland had considered forming a band after taking a post-college vacation of Europe.
 The band played their first concert in 1977 at a Valentine's Day party for their friends in Athens.
 Wilson, then 19 years old, was the youngest member of the band.

 The group recorded and released their debut album The B-52's in 1979, released through Warner Bros.
 Records, which yielded the charting singles "Rock Lobster" and "Planet Claire" and launched the band into stardom.
 The album peaked at number 7 on the U.S. Billboard 200, and was also especially popular in Australia.
 "The record companies were looking for new wave punk, and we fit the bill because they thought we were very original," Wilson recalled.
 "We got some money to support us, and then we could concentrate on growing our shows a little more and writing more music."
 From their inception, the band drew attention for their flamboyant stage attire, which included Wilson and Pierson donning beehive hairdos and go-go boots.

 The band released their second album, Wild Planet, in 1980, during which time they pooled their income together to purchase a house in upstate New York, where they all lived together and recorded material.
 Their third studio album, Whammy!, was released in 1983, also through Warner Bros.
 Records.